xcapaldi/i3-command-palette/README.md

 set $mod Mod4
 ```

-By default, the script assumes this variable is $mod but you can change it with with -v flag.
+By default, the script assumes this variable is $mod but you can change it with with the -v flag.

 ### -m [MOD], --mod